PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

-# Monoprice Mini Delta P5 Endstop Script
+# Monoprice Mini Delta (MPMD) Auto Bed Level Calibration P5

 This tutorial is designed to be used in place of Step C5 in Dennis Brown's great alignment/calibration tutorial.